 “The kukri (Nepali = खुकुरी pronounce as khukuri) with an inwardly curved edge, similar to a machete, used as both a tool and as a weapon in Nepal.”

-The curve shape of Khukuri makes it Unique and a very peculiar blade.
-It has been in use in Nepal for a very long time.
-Not only during the war but even during normal household use as well culturally and socially.
+The curve shape of Khukuri makes it unique and a very peculiar blade.
+It has been in use for a very long time in Nepal.
+Not only during the war but also during normal household use, both culturally and socially.

-The blades have a typical notch at the base of the blade called Cho or Kauda, Kaudi.
-The exact function of which is unknown but it is predicted that it helps avoid the blood from the blade to stream down to the handle making the handle slippery.
-It also represents a cow’s foot as well as a cow’s teats which is a reminder to that the use of Khukuri to kill cows are prohibited.
-It is also said that, a Khukuri once drawn out must cut or get some blood in it, and a newly drawn Khukuri’s Cho is used to cut off and draw blood.
+The blades have a traditional notch at the base of the blade called Cho or Kauda, Kaudi.
+The exact purpose of which is uncertain.
+But it is expected that it helps prevent the blood from the blade to stream down to the handle making the handle slippery.
+This is also a cow’s foot, as well as a cow’s teat, which is a reminder that the use of Khukuri to kill cows is forbidden.

-The Khukuri comes in a well desgined Scabbard, which is a typical leather sheath incorporated with wood.
-A typical Khukuri Scabbard also holds to small blades called Chakmaks and Karda.
-Of which the first one is blunt and used to burnish the blade.
-The Khukuri is a very effective close range weapon that can inflict massive damage.
+The Khukuri comes in a well-designed Scabbard, a typical leather sheath made of wood.
+Typical Khukuri Scabbard also holds small blades called Chakmak and Karda.
+Of which the first is blunt and used to burn the blade.
+The Khukuri is a very effective close range weapon that can cause massive damage.